What is Strategy?

 Developing effective strategy

-The approach does NOT provide a template for an organisation to fill in, because these never work when developing strategy, but offers a way of thinking about the design of your strategy and the analysis that underpins it.
+The approach described in the book does NOT provide a template for an organisation to fill in, because these never work when developing strategy, but offers a way of thinking about the design of your strategy and the analysis that underpins it.
 Intended as a handrail to guide you through the strategy-making process, it should help you develop and implement a strategy that exhibits the above characteristics; one that, going back to Yarger’s definition, takes uncertainty into account and provides a ‘blueprint to bridge the gap between the realities of today and a desired future.’[xxxvii]
 It should also ensure that your strategy’s ‘ends’, ‘ways’ and ‘means’ are all in balance.

 Next Steps: get in touch